yukiekajita/Javascript-Project/README.md

 # Javascript-UFO Sighting Project

-### Level 1: Automatic Table and Date Search
+### Project 1: Automatic Table and Date Search

-* I created a basic HTML web page with a starterCode/index.html file

 * Using the UFO dataset provided in the form of an array of JavaScript objects, I wrote code that appended a table to the web page and then added new rows of data for each UFO sighting.

-* I used a date form in the HTML document and wrote JavaScript code that showed events and search through the `date/time` column to find rows that match user input.
+* I used a date form in the HTML document and wrote JavaScript code that showed events and searched through the `date/time` column to find rows that matched user input.
 * The website image: Opening page

 ![UFO_Level_1_All](Images/UFO_Level_1_All.png)